HokAI — Find the Right AI Tool

 Data privacy — Self-hosting keeps data on your infrastructure.
 No data sent to third-party APIs.
 Important for healthcare, finance, legal, and government.

-On-premise requirements — Some organizations cannot use cloud APIs.
+On-premise requirements — Some organizations can't use cloud APIs.
 Open-source models run in your data center or private cloud.

 Fine-tuning — Open models can be fine-tuned on your data.
 Proprietary APIs sometimes offer fine-tuning, but options are more limited.